 Chapter 15.
 Configure Load Balancing-as-a-Service with the Networking LBaaSv2 API

 Load Balancing-as-a-Service (LBaaS) enables OpenStack Networking to distribute incoming requests evenly between designated instances.
-This step-by-step guide configures OpenStack Networking to use LBaaS with the Open vSwitch (OVS) plug-in.
+Complete the steps in this section to configure OpenStack Networking to use LBaaS with the Open vSwitch (OVS) plug-in.

-Introduced in Red Hat OpenStack Platform 5, Load Balancing-as-a-Service (LBaaS) enables OpenStack Networking to distribute incoming requests evenly between designated instances.
+Load Balancing-as-a-Service (LBaaS) enables OpenStack Networking to distribute incoming requests evenly between designated instances.
 This ensures the workload is shared predictably among instances, and allows more effective use of system resources.
-Incoming requests are distributed using one of these load balancing methods:
+Incoming requests are distributed using one of the following load balancing methods:

 - Round robin - Rotates requests evenly between multiple instances.